What is Sharing Time?

 As we get older, we are more likely to suffer illness and disability which can prevent us from getting out and about, and people's social networks often shrink due to life-changing events such as retirement and bereavement which can increase the risk of becoming lonely.

-At Age UK one of the ways we try to beat loneliness in later life is through our befriending/Visiting services, where a volunteer visits an older person once a week in their own home.
+At Age UK one of the ways we try to beat loneliness in later life is through our Sharing Time service, where a volunteer visits an older person once a week in their own home.

 We can visit you in your own home for one hour per week for company and conversation to help prevent feelings of loneliness, this service is free.